 Before you come into hospital

 If you have loose or broken teeth, or crowns that are not secure, you may want to visit your dentist for treatment.
-The anaesthetist may need to put a tube in your throat to help you breath, and if your teeth are not secure, they may be damaged.
+The anaesthetist may need to put a tube in your throat to help you breathe, and if your teeth are not secure, they may be damaged.

 Pills, medicines, herbal remedies and allergies